ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 ## Establishing a WebTransport-Capable HTTP/2 Connection

+A WebTransport-Capable HTTP/2 connection requires the server to signal support for WebTransport over HTTP/2 using a setting.

+This document defines a SETTINGS_WT_ENABLED setting that WebTransport servers use to indicate their support for WebTransport.
+The default value for the SETTINGS_WT_ENABLED setting is "0", meaning that the server does not support WebTransport.
+Clients MUST NOT attempt to establish WebTransport sessions until they have received the setting indicating WebTransport support from the server.

-In order to indicate potential support for WebTransport, the server MUST send the SETTINGS_ENABLE_CONNECT_PROTOCOL setting with a value of "1" in its SETTINGS frame.
+WebTransport over HTTP/2 uses extended CONNECT as defined in {{!RFC8441}}, which defines the SETTINGS_ENABLE_CONNECT_PROTOCOL setting.
+The server MUST send the SETTINGS_ENABLE_CONNECT_PROTOCOL setting with a value of "1" in its SETTINGS frame.
 The client MUST NOT send a WebTransport request until it has received the setting indicating extended CONNECT support from the server.

 ## Creating a New Session